fogus/spiel/wurfelspiel/pentwr/README.markdown

 The placing player can always decide which side of the pyramid the die values reside.

-### The middle die exception
+### The dungeon exception

-There is one exception to the placement rules rule and that is if a die is placed on the center-most square where naturally the die thus placed will eventually be buried.
+There is one exception to the placement rules rule and that is if a die is placed on the center-most square, named *the dungeon*.
+Naturally, the die placed in the dungeon will eventually be buried.
 In this case a player will receive zero-points for this die.

-Therefore, the first player of the game can choose to place any die on the center cell and receive the smallest value for an apex placement, 1-2-3 points for the sides showing the values on the die.
+Therefore, a player can, on their first move, choose to willingly place any die on the center cell and receive the smallest value for an apex placement, 1-2-3 points for the sides showing the values on the die.
 These points are added to the final score for the corresponding sides.
+Should the players choose to forego placing on the center square on their first move then whomever inevitably places a die into the dungeon will receive no extra points for the final score.

 ### Scoring